khoicodedao/Poto_platform/replit.md

 The application is built with modern web technologies including Next.js 14+ with App Router, TypeScript, Tailwind CSS, and shadcn/ui components.
 It provides a comprehensive educational environment with support for multiple user roles (students, teachers, and administrators).

-**Status**: Successfully migrated from Vercel to Replit (November 16, 2025).
-The application is running on port 5000 with proper environment configuration.
+**Status**: Production-ready (November 16, 2025).
+Successfully migrated from Vercel to Replit with PostgreSQL database and production-grade security.
+Running on port 5000 with proper environment configuration.

 ## User Preferences